Suez Canal gives oil wild 24 hours

 Powered by

-The MV Ever Given, a 400-meter-long container ship, is now lodged in one of the narrowest parts of the canal and could be stuck for days.
+The MV Ever Given, a 400-meter-long container ship, is now lodged in one of the narrowest parts of the canal initial reports said the vessel could be stuck for days.

 The reason why that is critical is that the Suez Canal is one of the most strategic routes for Persian Gulf oil and natural gas shipments to Europe and North America.
 It, along with the Sumed Pipeline, accounts for 9% of the world’s seaborne oil trade according to EIA data.
 There are reports of at least 100 vessels that are stuck behind this ship with its cargo locked in limbo.
 Some of that oil was destined for the United States.

-Even before the shipping snafu, crude prices, after the best upward trend since 2016 hitting the $67 per barrel level, had a sharp reversal of fortunes, as prices crashed in recent days to as low as the $57 level.
+Even before the shipping snafu, crude prices, after the best upward trend since 2016 hitting the $67 per barrel level, had a sharp reversal of fortunes, as prices pulled back in recent days to as low as the $57 level.
 That raised hopes for some that maybe, just maybe that gasoline and diesel prices that have been surging might ease and not get out of control this summer.
 I am afraid that is wishful thinking.

 The reason why oil prices dropped was because of another round of COVID lockdown fears in Europe and worries over the AstraZeneca vaccine.
 That raised fears that might slow what had been a solid recovery in global oil demand.
 This caused many to sell oil thinking that a new set of COVID lockdowns might kill demand as it did a year ago.
 Yet there are already signs this fear might be overblown.